LuciosProjects/PySFT/README.md

 # PySFT
-PySFT is a python package that fetches data for given securities nad performs analysis using an LLM agent
+PySFT is a python package that fetches data for given securities and performs analysis using an LLM agent

 The data fetching is being done by scraping the web:
 - For US/Global markets, the package is using yfinance python package to fetch data.